Jaipur Rajasthan palace wedding scene with ornate Rajput courtyard and floral mandap

-Wedding venue in Jaipur
+Wedding Planning · Jaipur

-Premium Wedding Planner in Jaipur
+Wedding Planner in Jaipur

-A wedding planner in Jaipur gives you access to one of the most extraordinary collections of wedding venues on earth — and the local expertise to use them without costly mistakes.
+A wedding planner in Jaipur gives you access to one of the most extraordinary collections of wedding venues on earth, and the local expertise to use them without costly mistakes.
 Jaipur’s walled forts, converted royal palaces, and Mughal-era havelis were built for spectacle, but they come with noise curfews, catering restrictions, structural limitations, and government permissions that make self-planning extraordinarily risky.
-Velvet Knot’s Jaipur team has planned weddings at every major property in the Pink City — from intimate 50-guest ceremonies in a haveli courtyard to 700-guest fort celebrations with elephant baraat processions.
+Velvet Knot’s Jaipur team has planned weddings at every major property in the Pink City, from intimate 50-guest ceremonies in a haveli courtyard to 700-guest fort celebrations with elephant baraat processions.
 We take responsibility for every detail so that your family arrives to a perfect wedding, not a logistics emergency.

 Why the Pink City Is One of India’s Top Wedding Destinations